Update 26th November 2014, this info is up to date.

 Update 20th October 2014, this info is up to date.

 - Real Tourist arriving via an international airport will still obtain a 30 day stay, however travelers using OUT/IN method to extend stay will be denied entry.
-Decision is at the discretion of the Officer, strict enforcement after 12th August 2014.
+Decision is at the discretion of the Officer.

 - Countries which get 90 days: Brazil, Chile, Peru, South Korea (not possible to enter via any Land border), Argentina.

 - Countries which get 30 days: Canada, France, Germany, Hong Kong, Italy, Japan, Laos, Macau, Mongolia, Russia, USA, United Kingdom and Vietnam.THESE COUNTRIES CAN ENTER VIA AIRPORT AND CAN EXTEND FOR 30 DAYS AT THAI IMMIGRATION, THAN THEY ARE ALLOWED ONE 30 DAY STAMP FROM LAND BORDER WHICH CAN BE EXTENDED AGAIN FOR 30 DAYS AT THAI IMMIGRATION (proof of onward travel required, THB 1,900.-).
-AFTER THAT THEY HAVE TO APPLY FOR A VISA AT THAI EMBASSY.
+AFTER THAT THEY HAVE TO APPLY FOR A VISA AT ROYAL THAI EMBASSY VIENTIANE/LAOS.
 Laotian special, please check with us.

 General info and things to consider: We strongly recommend you to copy or record with your camera, upon entry into Thailand, following pages and keep the copies separate: Passport, latest Visa, latest Entry stamp and latest TM Card (Embarkation Card).